mendelgusmao/CGI-for-LCD-Smartie/README.md

 INSTALLING
 ----------

+> * Grab the latest version from [https://github.com/MendelGusmao/CGI-for-LCD-Smartie/tags](https://github.com/MendelGusmao/CGI-for-LCD-Smartie/tags)
-Download plugins and scripts folder and copy them to your LCD Smartie folder
+> * Copy plugins and scripts folder and to your LCD Smartie folder

 CONFIGURING
 -----------